xavier506/eosreports/CONTRIBUTING.md

 * References: Links to any related tickets or information sources.
 * If possible, attach visual documentation of the bug.
 Screenshot or animated gif

-## Git Workflow
+## Development Process

-At EOS Costa Rica we use Github Flow https://guides.github.com/introduction/flow/
+At EOS Costa Rica we use Github's Projects board to prioritize the work and the standard Github Flow https://guides.github.com/introduction/flow/ for code changes.

 ![](https://gaboesquivel.com/img/2018/05/github-flow.png)